 The Hudson Library & Historical Society will host a live virtual streaming event with author Eric Jay Dolin as he discusses his most recent book, A Furious Sky: The Five Hundred Year History of America’s Hurricanes.
 Dolin presents the five-hundred-year story of American hurricanes, from the nameless storms that threatened Columbus’ New World voyages, to the devastation wrought by Hurricane Maria in Puerto Rico and the escalation of hurricane season as a result of global warming.
 Historian H. W. Brands calls the book, "a riveting mix of natural science, institutional history and human experience.
 All in a great read.”

-In celebration of the Burton D. Morgan Foundation’s 50th Anniversary, the Hudson Library will host its fifth annual “Pitch Night” on Tuesday, November 14 at 6:30 p.m.
-Seven finalists will be selected from the pool of online applications to pitch their business ideas to a panel of expert judges in front of an audience.
+The Hudson Library will host its seventh annual “Pitch Night” on Tuesday, November 19 at 6:30 p.m.
+Eight finalists have been selected from the pool of online applications to pitch their business ideas to a panel of expert judges in front of an audience.

-This event is one of many planned for the City of Hudson’s celebration of Global Entrepreneurship Week (GEW), returning for the fourth consecutive year, November 13-19.
-“Pitch Night” and GEW 2017 are generously supported by the Burton D. Morgan Foundation.
-More information can be found here.
+This event is one of many planned for the City of Hudson’s celebration of Global Entrepreneurship Week (GEW), returning for the sixth consecutive year, November 17-23.
+“Pitch Night” and GEW 2019 are generously supported by the Burton D. Morgan Foundation.

 TIPS: 14 Steps to A Successful Investor Pitch